jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 ```

 After reading a matrix through the AXIS stream interface in the form of a one-dimensional array, the matrix is stored in two separate two-dimensional arrays, $A$ and $C$.
-And optimizating the code as shown in the above.
+And optimizing the code as shown above.
 Subsequently, matrix multiplication is performed.
-As result, the core loop (Matrix_Loop) has II = 1 and the the II of the IP block is 41.
+As a result, the core loop (Matrix_Loop) has II = 1 and the the II of the IP block is 41.

 ### Optimization 2